Remuneration report 2022

 Short-term incentive plan

-The maximum short-term incentive for Management Team members in 2022 was 30% from the annual salary.
-Criteria for the short-term incentive plan was achieved partly and the reward on the earning period to paid to Management Team members is 9.6% from their annual salary.
-The reward is paid in year 2023.
+The maximum short-term incentive for Management Team members in 2023 and 2024 was 30% from the annual salary.
+The criteria underlying the 2023 and 2024 short-term incentive plan were not achieved, and based on them, no remuneration was paid 2024 and shall not be paid to the Group Management Team members in 2025.

-The share based incentive remuneration of Management Team members is based on the Performance-based Matching Share Plan 2021–2023.
-The maximum outcome for the plan for Management Team members is 36 630 shares, of which part will be paid in cash to cover the tax implication from received shares.
-Share-based reward from 2021 performance period was 4 151 shares.
+The share based incentive remuneration of Management Team members is based on the Performance-based Matching Share Plans 2021–2023 and 2024–2026.
+The outcome for the plans for Management Team members shall partly be paid in cash to cover the tax implication from received shares.
+From 2023 and 2024 performance periods no share rewards was paid in 2024 and shall not be paid in 2025.

 Martela Oyj's Remuneration Policy 2020-2023